Mariano Aguerre: Argentina

 Mariano won the “Argentine Triple Crown” with Ellerstina in 1994 with teammates Adolfo Cambiaso, Gonzalo Pieres, Sr. and Carlos Gracida.
 He is a nine-time winner of the Argentine Open at Palermo, winning with three different teams: Ellerstina, Chapa I, and La Dolfina.
 He obtained the “Best Mounted Player Award” in the Argentine Open on three occasions: 2004, 2005 and 2007.
 In Argentina, in 2012-2013 he was the captain of the Ellerstina team, completing the quartet with his three brothers-in-law: Gonzalito Pieres, Facundo Pieres and Nico Pieres.
 Up until the year 2014, he played on Ellerstina as the Titular player.
 In 2015, he began serving as the team’s coach.
 He achieved 10-goal handicap in Argentina in 1998.

 Horses

 Mariano runs Los Machitos with professional polo players, Nick Manifold and Naco Taverna.
 Los Machitos, based in Argentina, is a breeding and training facility for high-goal polo horses.
 Mariano’s horse Califa is a 2016 Polo Hall of Fame Inductee.
 A bay gelding foaled in 1996, Califa was a durable war horse played by Mariano in many memorable contests.
 Gathering a number of Best Playing Pony awards along the way, Califa ultimately earned the U.S. Open’s Hartman Award for Best Playing Pony for his gritty and intense play for two chukkers under Mariano in 2004.
-Mariano called on Califa again for the 2005 high-goal season and the gutsy gelding didn’t disappoint; they fought together through numerous crucial games helping their team take all three of the season’s 26-goal tournament victories.
+Mariano called on Califa again for the 2005 high-goal season, helping their team take all three of the season’s 26-goal tournament victories.
 Califa was recognized as Horse of the Year in 2006.